I recently self-published my first Amazon Kindle book and got my very own ISBN No! That’s it, clearly, I’ve made it! 😉

 Register for the Amazon KDP program.

-To become a part of the Amazon KDP program, you have to create an Amazon Account then complete the registration process at kdp.amazon.com.
+To become a part of the Amazon KDP program and publish kindle books, you have to create an Amazon Account then complete the registration process at kdp.amazon.com.

 Once inside the following screen will show:

 You need to complete personal information and enter your bank details before you can publish your ebook.

 Next, there are three steps where I need to:

 - Enter details about my book.

 The first screen requires information about my book, the category I want to sell under, and the keywords I want to use.

 Once I have this completed, save and continue to the next step, there I upload my manuscript and cover image for the ebook.

 Save and continue again to reach the final step, where I set the price of my book, and choose a royalty plan.